rsonger/software-engineering-lab/_posts/2023-05-24-the_matrix.md

 Test_7().run()
 ```

-Since we enabled depth testing, we want to reset the depth buffer every frame like we do with the color buffer.
+Since we enabled depth testing, we want to reset the depth buffer every frame along with the color buffer.
 Then we can specify our shader program, upload the matrix data, and use it to draw the triangle.
 Don't forget to also include the last line for running this test application!

 <input type="checkbox" class="checkbox inline"> Save the file and run it with the `python test_7.py` command in the terminal.
 <input type="checkbox" class="checkbox inline"> Confirm that you can see a yellow triangle on the screen.
 <input type="checkbox" class="checkbox inline"> Test that the <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd> keys move the triangle globally.
 <input type="checkbox" class="checkbox inline"> Test that the <kbd>Q</kbd> and <kbd>E</kbd> keys rotate the triangle globally.
 <input type="checkbox" class="checkbox inline"> Test that the <kbd>I</kbd><kbd>J</kbd><kbd>K</kbd><kbd>L</kbd> keys move the triangle locally.
-<input type="checkbox" class="checkbox inline"> And test that the <kbd>U</kbd> and <kbd>O</kbd> keys rotate the triangle locally.
+<input type="checkbox" class="checkbox inline"> Test that the <kbd>U</kbd> and <kbd>O</kbd> keys rotate the triangle locally.

+Now that we have geometric transformations built in to our framework, we can start thinking about 3D objects.
+Next time we will set up the basic components for rendering a scene with multiple 3D objects in it.
+Look forward to it!